Problems at Work

 Northumbria University Student Law Office is a legal advice centre, where law students deal with cases under the supervision of qualified lawyers.
 They can offer free independent, confidential advice and representation in many areas of law, including employment.
 Please note that the Student Law Office can only take on cases during the academic year, which is from October to May.
 Outside of these times, the students are away and they have limited cover.
 Also, they can’t guarantee to be able to take on all cases.

 Newcastle & Gateshead Centre Against Unemployment – TUC are a trade union based centre.
-Volunteers provides advice on a wide range of subjects including welfare rights (tribunal represenation), employment, industrial benefits (redundancy counselling service) and asylum rights advice.
+Volunteers provides advice on a wide range of subjects including welfare rights (tribunal representation), employment, industrial benefits (redundancy counselling service) and asylum rights advice.

 - ACAS North East aims to improve organisations and working life through better employment relations.
 They provide up-to-date information, independent advice, high quality training, and work with employers and employees to solve problems and improve performance.
 They also offer an online helpline with 24 hour free advice and guidance on rights at work and employment law